 Built from strips of wood, glued and laid over a former.
 The hull and deck are built separately and then joined after removing from the formers.
 They are generally built with light timber and glassed inside and out.

-These are built from plywood, usually on a simply former, the keel glued, bulkheads fitted and then the sides, followed by the deck.
+These are built from plywood, usually on a simple former, the keel glued, bulkheads fitted and then the sides, followed by the deck.
 American builders generally glass inside and out, adding greatly to the weight and cost.
-New Zealand builder more often only use glass on the seams and epoxy the ply followed by varnish or paint.
+New Zealand builders more often only use glass on the seams and epoxy the ply followed by varnish or paint.
 With New Zealand’s high UV, paint is preferable.

 Not glassing the hull saves a great deal of weight and money.
 They are just as strong and any repairs are much simpler to do.
 How long they last is unknown as there are some nearly 40 years old still used and plywood dinghys (same basic construction) nearly 60 years old.

 Bearboat ~ good for strip built, round bilge designs

 FREE!ship ~ does flat-plate projection and will import Carene and Hulls designs

 Make Your Own Greenland Paddle

 Making a West Greenland Paddle PDF (57 KB) ~ by Chuck Holst